 Mount Albert town centre upgrade will revitalise the heart of one of Auckland’s older suburbs, celebrating its unique character while creating a safe, pleasant, lively environment that locals can enjoy and take pride in.

 - Find out about changes to the intersection of New North and Mt Albert Roads.

-- Find the feedback report and the options we consulted on for the intersection.
+- Find the feedback report and options we consulted on.

 Project status: Design